gemoc/gemoc.github.io/events/gemoc2018.md

 ### Submission

-Each contribution must not exceed 10 pages in [the LNCS format](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0) and must be [submitted electronically in pdf format via Easychair](https://easychair.org/conferences/?conf=gemoc2018).
+Each contribution must not exceed 5 pages for short papers and 10 pages for full papers in [the LNCS format](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0), and must be [submitted electronically in PDF format via Easychair](https://easychair.org/conferences/?conf=gemoc2018).

-In addition, the concrete models referenced in a contribution should be submitted to [ReMoDD](http://www.cs.colostate.edu/remodd/v1/).

 ### Publication

-The accepted papers will be published by CEUR in the workshop proceedings, which is indexed by DBLP.
-Moreover, the models will be published on ReMoDD.
+The accepted papers will be published by CEUR in the workshop proceedings.
 Also, participants will be strongly encouraged to participate in preparing the workshop report.

 ## Important Dates

+- Abstract submission deadline: July 10, 2018
 - Paper submission deadline: July 17, 2018
 - Notification of acceptance: August 17, 2018
 - Workshop: October 14, 15 or 16, 2018